braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 We turn our attention from the mechanism of the individual tick to the aggregate behavior of the system over deep time.
 The engine we constructed in the previous chapter ticks reliably, adding and subtracting relations based on local cues, yet we must ask what global state emerges when these microscopic fluctuations balance out.
 We confront the core question of statistical mechanics applied to causality; in a system where every change is constrained by the strict axioms of acyclicity and unique paths, does the sheer multiplicity of compliant graphs impose a thermodynamic order on the evolution?
 We are looking for the graph-theoretic equivalent of an equilibrium state in a gas, where the chaotic motion of atoms settles into stable variables like pressure and temperature.
 Here, the "atoms" are causal links, and the "pressure" is the tendency of the network to maximize its combinatorial freedom while respecting the topological constraints we have imposed.
 This statistical weight drives the system toward specific configurations not because they are energetically preferred by an external field, but because they represent the overwhelming majority of possible ways to exist.

-To quantify this probabilistic drive, we must rigorously define the entropy of the causal graph as the logarithm of the count of valid configurations.
+To quantify this probabilistic drive, we must define the entropy of the causal graph as the logarithm of the count of valid configurations.
 A critical requirement for a physical vacuum is that this entropy must be extensive; it must scale linearly with the system size $N$, allowing us to treat distinct regions of the universe as thermodynamically independent.
 We establish this property by demonstrating that correlations between distant parts of the graph decay exponentially, effectively partitioning the universe into weakly coupled volumes that contribute additively to the total state count.
 With this measure of capacity in hand, we derive the master equation that governs the time evolution of cycle densities.
 This differential equation tracks the net flux of geometry, balancing the creation terms driven by the exploration of new paths against the deletion terms driven by the relaxation of tensions.
 We introduce the crucial role of friction and catalysis coefficients here, which act as the parameters that tune the system between runaway explosion and frozen stasis, defining the narrow channel where physical complexity can survive.

 Our inquiry culminates in the mapping of the system's phase space and the identification of stable equilibria.
 By sweeping through the parameters of friction and catalysis, we identify a bounded region of physical viability where the graph maintains a steady, sparse density without collapsing into a trivial tree or diverging into a dense complete graph.
 Within this regime, we solve for the unique fixed point of the density, a stable attractor that anchors the vacuum state.
 Finally, we bridge the gap between discrete graph theory and continuous geometry.
 We postulate that this stable, entropic equilibrium satisfies the Reifenberg conditions for manifold convergence, ensuring that the randomness of the connections averages out to produce a structure that is locally flat and topologically smooth.
 This completes the narrative arc of geometrogenesis; we show how random relational changes, driven purely by internal statistics and local rules, transform into the ordered expanse of space, providing a substrate that supports geometry without assuming a continuous background from the outset.